 So here are a few tips to help you enjoy NYC at Christmas:

 I’m talking woolly hat, gloves, winter coat, winter boots…the works.
 But be aware if you are shopping it will be icy cold outside, but as soon as you walk into a shop you are hit with tropical temperatures!
 So make sure you have layers so you can easily whip them off when indoors.

-- Patients and stamina – NYC at Christmas is the ‘place to be’ people travel here from all over the world to do their Christmas shopping and/ or spend the holidays here (we’ve all seen home alone).
+New York City at Christmas is the ‘place to be’.
+People travel here from all over the world to do their Christmas shopping and/ or spend the holidays here (we’ve all seen home alone).
 This means only one thing, it’s packed, there are people everywhere, tourists and locals all shopping!

-You need something comfortable enough to walk long distances in but you also need to be conscious of the weather. think, Ice, snow and rain – so something waterproof with great grip and you will be fine!
+You need something comfortable enough to walk long distances in but you also need to be conscious of the weather. think, Ice, snow, and rain – so something waterproof with great grip and you will be fine!

 Have you visited New York at Christmas time?
 What are your top tips for surviving the Christmas madness?